Andrew7733/CSCI-345/README.md

 # CSCI345
-This is a simple brute force password cracker written in Java for use in HW for CSCI345 by Brandi Durham and Andrew Miller
+This is a simple brute force password cracker written in Java for use in HW for CSCI345 Cyber Security at the College of Charleston

+by Brandi Durham and Andrew Miller